Palashp96/Data-Analyst-Excel-Portfolio/README.md

-# Data-Analyst-Excel-Portfolio
+# Data-Analyst-Portfolio
-This portfolio contains my projects on excel as a Data Analyst
+This portfolio contains my projects as a Data Analyst